-- The work of Councillors (Executive and Audit and Governance Committee) and Senior Officers (Corporate Management Team) who have responsibility for good governance; - Consideration of the council's constitution and decision making framework; - The three statutory officers, being the Head of Paid Service, Section 151 Officer and Monitoring Officer; - The Head of Internal Audit's annual report on Internal Audit Activity 2020 2021, which provides independent assurance that key risks (financial and non-financial) are being adequately controlled and provides an opinion on the effectiveness of these arrangements; - Consideration of any control weaknesses or issues identified by the Head of Internal Audit as part of the Audit Plan and as reported to the Audit & Governance Committee: - Consideration of the council's counter fraud strategy and the level of conformance to the CIPFA code of practice on managing the risk of fraud and corruption; - Regular updates to Audit and Governance Committee on the council's risk register and any other issues highlighted through the council's risk management arrangements; - Performance monitoring of key deliverables in the Council Plan as well as key performance indicators which are reported quarterly to Executive; - Challenge through Overview and Scrutiny (for example review of the work programmes, recommendations to the Executive, call-in's etc. as can be seen in the reports to Customer And Corporate Services Scrutiny Management Committee: - Inspections and assessments (such as Ofsted Inspection of Local Authorities Children's Services Framework and Sector Led Improvement activity in Children's and Adults Services, NHS data security and protection toolkit); - Any comments made by our External Auditors in their Value for Money Opinion; - Recommendations and comments made by any other review agencies and inspectorates; and - Customer insight through complaints, concerns, comments and compliments, the media and Freedom of Information/Environmental Information Regulations requests and feedback given via the public participation in council meetings.
+The work of Councillors (the Executive, and the Audit and Governance Committee) and Senior Officers (Corporate Management Team) who, individually and collectively, have responsibility for good governance;

+- Consideration of the council's constitution and decision-making framework; - The three statutory officers, being the Head of Paid Service, the Section 151 Officer, and the Monitoring Officer; - The Head of Internal Audit's annual report on Internal Audit Activity 2022-2023, which provides independent assurance that key risks (financial and non-financial) are being adequately controlled and provides an opinion on the effectiveness of these arrangements; - Consideration of any control weaknesses or issues identified by the Head of Internal Audit as part of the Audit Plan and as reported to the Audit & Governance Committee; - Consideration of the council's counter fraud strategy and the level of conformance to the CIPFA code of practice on managing the risk of fraud and corruption; - Regular updates to Audit and Governance Committee on the council's risk register and any other issues highlighted through the council's risk management arrangements; - Performance monitoring of key deliverables in the Council Plan as well as key performance indicators which are reported quarterly to Executive; - Challenge through Overview and Scrutiny (for example review of the work programmes, recommendations to the Executive, call-in's, etc. as can be seen in the reports to Corporate Services, Climate Change and Scrutiny Management Committee); - Inspections and assessments (such as Ofsted Inspection of Local Authorities Children's Services Framework and Sector Led Improvement activity in Children's and Adults Services, NHS data security and protection toolkit); - Any comments made by our External Auditors in their Annual Report or as a result of their review of the Council's arrangements for securing economy, efficiency, and effectiveness (value for money); - Recommendations and comments made by any other review agencies and inspectorates; and - Regular updates to Audit and Governance Committee on complaints, concerns, comments and compliments and FOI/EIR, data protection and information governance res a commitment to effective 1.
+Behaving with integrity 1 Pohoving with intogrity i.
+Denaving with integrity Through this leadership we ensure that the required policies are put into place and monitored. ➤ The Employee Code of Conduct forms part of the Council's Constitution and sets out the behaviours expected of employees. ➤ The Protocol on Officer Member Relations which forms part of the Constitution sets out the way Councillors and Officers should interact. ➤ Training has been made available to all Councillors following the whole-Council elections, including specialist training for those Councillors who are involved in a number of committees including Licensing, Audit & Governance Committee and Planning A. Joint Standards Committee produces an Annual Report to Council which includes a synopsis of Code of Conduct related complaints received during the Municipal Year i respect of Councillors (both City of York and Parish Councillors).
+Demonstrating strong commitment to ethical values In accordance with the Localism Act 2011, and in common with the majority of Councils, we have adopted the LGA Model Code of Conduct for our Councillors, which is in keeping with the general principles of public life.
+All Councillors and coopted Members undertake that they will observe the Code of Conduct.
+Members and key Officers have been trained on the Model Code, including training as part of the Members Induction Programme. strong commitment